Brave Combat Federation: Overview

-BRAVE Combat Federation kicked off 2020 with its first show in Slovenia, in partnership with WFC, the leading regional promotion in Ljubljana.
+BRAVE Combat Federation hosted its first show in Ljubljana, Slovenia in 2020, in partnership with WFC.
 The organization announced BRAVE CF 35 (Brazil), BRAVE CF 36 (Romania), and BRAVE CF 37 (Sweden).
 However, the shows were cancelled due to the coronavirus pandemic.
 BRAVE CF returned to action in July, with BRAVE CF 35 and BRAVE CF 36 taking place in Romania, in closed venues.
-Then, the organization moved on to Sweden for BRAVE CF 37, 38, 39, 40.
+BRAVE CF continued its expansion strategy by increasing the number of host countries and strengthening its presence in Europe and Asia.
+The organization has also focused on digital distribution and international broadcasting partnerships to expand its global audience reach.